gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 Step 1: Running OpenMolcas calculation
 ----------------------------------------
 To generate the one-particle densities required to construct the CAP matrix, the RASSI module must be executed with the TRD1 keyword activated.
-When using XMS-CASPT2, RMS-CASPT2, or other variants which utilize rotated CASSCF wave functions, the HEFF keyword should be activated, however, HEFF should not be used in conjunction with conventional MS-CASPT2.
-Note that RASSI must be invoked after multi-state CASPT2 for the HEFF keyword to work.
+In a future update, when using XMS-CASPT2, RMS-CASPT2, or other variants which utilize rotated CASSCF wave functions, the effective Hamiltonian will be rotated into the original CASSCF basis using the rotation matrix provided in the output.
-RASSI will save transition density matrices between each pair of (rotated or original) CASSCF states as well as the one-particle density matrices for each state to a file titled $Jobname.rassi.h5.
+For now, only MS-CASPT2 works as intended.
+RASSI will save transition density matrices between each pair of CASSCF states as well as the one-particle density matrices for each state to a file titled $Jobname.rassi.h5.

 **Export transition densities with RASSI**